dmak/jaxb-xew-plugin/README.md

 ### Episode file

-For correct generation of episode file, the corresponding options should follow `-Xxew`, for example:
+For correct generation of episode file the corresponding XJC options should follow `-Xxew`, for example:

 `-Xxew ... -episode <file>`

-This will trigger episode plugin after Xew plugin.
+This will trigger episode plugin after Xew plugin and episode file will be correctly generated.

 ### `fluent-api` and `value-constructor` plugins